OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 - Variable name can't contain space example : name new
 - Variable name can't contain special character example : name@
 - keyword are not allowed example : def , for , while , if , else , elif , try , except , finally , class , import , return , yield , global , nonlocal , assert , with , lambda , async , await

+3. Challenge 3 :
+Write down what you spend each day from Sunday to Saturday, add them up to find the total for the week, and figure out the average amount spent per day.

+# Unit Three : Data Type:

+1. What is Data Type ?
+Data type define the type of data that is stored in a variable. python has several build-in data types that are used to store different types of data.

+2. Common Data types in python :
+Datatype               Description                                       Example
+int              positive and negative number without decimal             1, 2, 3, 4, 5
+float            positive and negative number with decimal                 1.0, 2.0, 3.0, str              sequence of character                                    "Hello", "World", "Python" bool             True or False                                           True, False list             sequence of items                                        [1, 2, 3, 4, 5] tuple            sequence of items                                        (1, 2, 3, 4, 5)
+set              sequence of items                                        {1, 2, 3, 4, 5}
+dict             key-value pair                                           {"name": "Purna", "age": 22, "phone": "9829845767"}